 Things to Do in Lanai

 If you’re planning a Hawaii vacation, you probably didn’t consider Lanai.
 Lanai is one of the least visited of the Hawaiian Islands.
-Still, there are plenty of things to do in Lanai if you plan a day trip from nearby Maui!
+However, there are plenty of things to do in Lanai if you plan a day trip from nearby Maui!

 The island of Lanai has two main resorts – both Four Seasons properties – but not as much to offer tourists as Oahu, Maui, Kauai, and the Big Island.

 One of the most common questions I get is about Hawaii Interisland Flights and how to travel between islands.
-Fun fact, the ferry between Maui and Lanai is the only way to travel between islands without a flight!
+Fun fact: the ferry between Maui and Lanai is the only way to travel between islands without a flight!

 No matter how you decide to visit the beautiful island of Lanai, you will enjoy every minute.
 So, let’s talk about the best things to do in Lanai.